IRS Form 1099 Guide: Types, Rules and FAQs

 Who Gets a 1099 Form?

-Independent contractors receiving more than $600 in nonemployee compensation for business-related services or miscellaneous income payments and payees receiving over $10 in royalties, dividends, or interest receive an IRS 1099 form from the payer.
+Independent contractors receiving at least $600 in nonemployee compensation for business-related services or miscellaneous income payments and payees receiving $10 or more in royalties, dividends, or interest receive an IRS 1099 form from the payer.
 Certain non-employees with backup withholding of federal income taxes also get a 1099 form.

 We explain who gets a 1099 form MISC and NEC in more detail.